fraud safety fired resistance contact

 Culver City, CA

 VIOLATION: Practiced or offered to practice engineering in violation of G.S.
-89C-24 and 55B.
+89C-24

 Driver of Photo-Radar Van Arrested for DUI